Onizuka Space Science Day 2023

 Claude Onizuka (brother of Astronaut Ellison S. Onizuka)

-Cheryl Abbani, Jwan Amin, Elizabeth Bermudez, Bryan Carey, Shaun Cook, Sara DiFiori, Mia Dobbs, Pete Doucette, Kay Ferrari, Catherine Fox, Victoria Fox, Julienne Gard, Jared Head, Chuck Herzig, Christopher Hirunthanakorn, Shimonee Kadakia, Ernie Kwok, Adam Majewski, Victoria Martinez, Merium Mubarak, Zeke Murdock, Jessica Ornelas, Sanda Oswald, Ann Pham, Shanna Potter, Julio Rodriguez, Laura Saldarriaga, Susan Stolovy, Jonathan Stroud, Michael Stupy, Judy Valle, Karla Villatoro, Paul Yun
+Cheryl Abbani, Elizabeth Bermudez, Bryan Carey, Shaun Cook, John Coroneus, Sara DiFiori, Mia Dobbs, Rebecca Donegan, Pete Doucette, Kay Ferrari, Ally Freitas, Julienne Gard, Jared Head, Rebecca Hernandez, Chuck Herzig, Christopher Hirunthanakorn, Shimonee Kadakia, Ernie Kwok, Adam Majewski, Victoria Martinez, Merium Mubarak, Zeke Murdock, Jessica Ornelas, Sanda Oswald, Ann Pham, Shanna Potter, Julio Rodriguez, Laura Saldarriaga, Eliana Schoenberg, Susan Stolovy, Jonathan Stroud, Michael Stupy, Judy Valle, Karla Villatoro, Jwan Wageman, Mia Walsh, Paul Yun

 El Camino College Science Students